NHL Seattle now targeting late summer 2021 reopening for renovated KeyArena

 There’s no chance now of Seattle hosting next June’s NHL draft and expansion draft.

-As for the team, Leiweke said plans to announce a name have been put off indefinitely and may not happen until fall as work continues on “a myriad of issues” related to trademarking.
+As for the team, Leiweke said plans to announce a name have been put off indefinitely and might not happen until fall as work continues on “a myriad of issues” related to trademarking.
 The team has begun initial design work on logos and uniforms for a variety of potential names.

 “If you do just one (name), then you’ve left yourself hostage to any sort of challenge,” he said, adding that every name of the thousand or so suggested by fans the past two years had some sort of trademark issue that needed working through.
 “So we’ve had to do multiple (trade)marks, and that’s about where we are.”